 - The Constitutional Court

-Until her appointment, Judge Caka-Nimani has served as a Senior Legal Advisor and more recently, as a Team Leader for the Democracy and Governance Office at the United States Agency for International Development (USAID) in Kosovo.
-During her service at USAID, among others, she was responsible for supporting the development of USAID strategies in support of Kosovo’s development; providing legal advice and drafting commentaries and opinions on applicable legislation and the Constitution of the Republic of Kosovo.
-Judge Caka-Nimani was also responsible for the management of USAID’s rule of law portfolio, including programs supporting the independence of judiciary; professionalism, efficiency and accountability of judiciary; commercial law and property rights systems reforms; as well as the development and implementation of alternative dispute resolution mechanisms.
-In exercising her duties, she has paid particular attention to the protection of human rights and policies of inclusion.
+Until her appointment to the Constitutional Court, Gresa Caka-Nimani has served as a Senior Legal Advisor and a Team Leader for the Democracy and Governance Office at the United States Agency for International Development (USAID).
+During her service at the USAID, among others, she was responsible for supporting the drafting of the USAID strategies in support of Kosovo’s development and for providing legal advice and drafting commentaries and opinions about applicable laws and the Constitution of the Republic of Kosovo.
+Throughout this period, she was also responsible for managing the portfolio of rule of law programs, including areas related to the independence, professionalism, efficiency and accountability of the judiciary, commercial law, property systems reforms as well as the development of the alternative dispute resolution mechanisms.
+In exercising her duties, she paid particular attention to the protection of human rights and policies of inclusion.

-Judge Caka-Nimani has completed her legal studies at the Law Faculty of the University of Prishtina (2004), and has earned a Master’s Degree in European Integration and Regionalism from the University Graz, Austria (2007).
-Judge Caka-Nimani is currently doing her PhD in constitutional law at the University in Graz in cooperation with the University of Primorska, Slovenia.
-Judge Caka-Nimani has also passed the Bar Exam and the Private Enforcement Exam (2013).
+Gresa Caka-Nimani has completed her legal studies at the Law Faculty of the University of Prishtina (2004) and has earned a Master Degree in European Integration and Regionalism from the University of Graz, Austria (2007).
+She is currently working on her doctorate degree in the area of constitutional law at the University of Graz, focusing on the internationalization of constitution-making.

-Judge Caka-Nimani is married and has two daughters.
+Gresa Caka-Nimani is married and has two daughters.